laanwj/etna_viv/doc/hardware.md

 up (due to containing old values).

 Warning: setting the `TEXTUREVS` bit seems to result in crashes when rendering directly afterwards.
 Even adding a PE to FE semaphore afterwards or dummy state loads does not fix this.
+It could be that a RA to PE (or FE) semaphore *before* the flush solves this crash.
+A similar issue exists when flushing the TS cache.

 All texture filtering options are allowed for vertex texture fetch.